 #1 Lack of movement is key

 Most of the time, the problem doesn’t actually lie with the camo but its user; even the slightest movement can give your position away.
 It’s a natural tendency to duck your head down or slightly adjust your position to get more behind cover if you think you might have been seen.
 This is in fact counterproductive.
 As what actually happens is, movement is picked up easier by the human eye than a shape placed within a still image.
-Thus ducking for cover actually draws attention rather than avoid it and more often than not results in one being spotted.
+Thus ducking for cover actually draws attention rather than avoiding it and more often than not results in one being spotted.
 Another thing people often do is if they think they’ve been spotted they try to make a run for it.
 During their attempted escape, they usually get shot in the back or their side even though they weren’t actually spotted until they started running.
 Bottom line is – trust your camo.
 Until someone starts raising and aiming their gun at your position, they probably haven’t seen you.
 So sit tight and wait it out.

 #2 The right camouflage pattern

-Another problem is if you wear the wrong pattern of camouflage you won’t blend in with the environment, as you could see with the picture of the realtree camouflage pictures earlier on in the article.
+Another problem is if you wear the wrong pattern of camouflage you won’t blend in with the environment correctly, as you could see with the picture of the realtree camouflage pictures earlier on in the article.
 For the longest time I wanted to wear multicam black camouflage, because I simply thought it was the coolest camouflage out there but unless you play at night, it won’t help you blend in at all.
 That goes to show you that sometimes the coolest camouflages aren’t the best.
 Flecktarn or woodland camouflages are the best for my region, but bare in mind this changes wherever you go.
 What I recommend doing is checking out the airsoft field you’re going to play at online and choose an appropriate camouflage based on what you’ve seen on their pictures.

 #3 Completely covered